-Here is a quick run down of what I do and enjoy heaps of success with:
+Here is a quick run down of what Cronk Media do and enjoy heaps of success with:

-a) I use a precise match for the keyword in my H1 title tags.
-Usually I will try and put the keyword somewhere in the middle, not at the beginning.
+a) We use a precise match for the keyword in my H1 title tags.
+Usually we will try and put the keyword somewhere in the middle, not at the beginning.
 See above in this article for an example, you will notice the keyword “content development” toward the end rather than the beginning.

-b) In the Meta description I will usually also exact match my primary key word but will also try to work in a powerful related keyword.
-Again I try to work the exact match into the middle of my description.
+b) In the Meta description we will usually also exact match a primary key word but will also try to work in a powerful related keyword.
+Again we try to work the exact match into the middle of my description.

-d) With regard to H2 and H3 tags though out the article, I will again make use of the related keywords here too.
+d) With regard to H2 and H3 tags though out the article, we will again make use of the related keywords.
 For example above in the H2 tag (bolded), I have used a powerful variation of the primary key word content development, that being “copy content”.
-But you could also mention variations of your main keywords something like “content writing” or “writing for SEO” to lists a couple of examples.
+But you could also mention variations of your main keywords something like ‘content writing’ or ‘writing for SEO’ to lists a couple of examples.

 In conclusion, this is what is working at the moment for Cronk Media and our clients.
 We are getting consistent results using this keyword search engine marketing strategy.